 - S corporations

 This entity is usually for larger businesses.
 The business, a separate entity, pays corporate taxes.
-The taxes, debts, and legal structure of your company will be kept different from your own.
+Your company’s taxes, debts, and legal structure will be kept different from your own.

 There can be one or more owners.
 The supervision of the corporation lies in the hands of the board of directors, shareholders, and management.

-If you are aiming to attract venture capital investors, a corporation can be a good option.
+A corporation can be a good option if you are aiming to attract venture capital investors.
 It brings in a new level of legal structure to an organization.

 The added structure offers better security, and this is why venture capital investors are often more keen on investing in C corporations.